hungryram/Securesolutionsvip/content/faq.md

 * Monthly payments (tenure or modified tenure plans available)
 * Combination of any of these.

-The choice is ultimately your client’s, but your American Apple Mortgage partner will educate you on how to guide your client through the disbursement option that is best suited for your client’s situation.
+The choice is ultimately yours, but your American Apple Mortgage partner will educate you on how to guide you through the disbursement option that is best suited for your situation.

-### How much money can my client get with a reverse mortgage loan?
+### How much money can I get with a reverse mortgage loan?

 * Borrower’s age (must be 62 years or older)
 * Appraised value of home